What is HBOC Syndrome?

 How do I get tested?

-Talk to your doctor about your suspicions and ask for a referral to the local genetics clinic where they will do a complete review of your background.
-Testing is only possible if there is a living cancer survivor in the family and this individual is willing to participate.
-If their results are confirmed for a mutation you will be given a blood or saliva test.
+Talk to your doctor about your suspicions and if your family history warrants it, ask for a referral to the local genetics clinic where they will do a complete review of your background.
+Genetic testing may only be possible if there is a living cancer survivor in the family and this individual is willing to participate.
+Genetic testing can be performed on a blood or saliva sample.
 If there are no living survivors you still may be deemed as high risk based on your background.

 I have it.
 What now?

 If you have a confirmed genetic mutation others in your family may also.
 Talk to them about getting tested.
 Become more informed.
-Talk to your doctor about your options for risk reduction which may include regular screening, lifestyle management, preventative therapies and/or preventative surgeries.
+Talk to your doctor about your options for early screening or cancer risk reduction which may include lifestyle management, preventative chemotherapies and/or preventative surgeries.
 Explore this site and others.
 Get connected to others in your situation.
 You are not alone!